CRModders/CosmicArchive/README.md

 # Changelog

+## 0.1.12
+- Added run_trigger to relay custom triggers
+- Unlocked FPS when not using VSync
+- Updates now work on a fixed-timestep tick system
+- Position in debug menu now uses two decimal places
+- Fixed swimming physics that behaved differently with different FPS
+- Fixed being able to place or break blocks while paused

 ## 0.1.11
 - Reverted the atlas size change.
 - Reverted the UV texture precision.

 ## 0.1.10
-- Increased the runtime texture atlas size for blocks from 256x to 1024x.
+- Runtime texture atlas size increased from 256x to 1024x
-- Increased UV texture precision for blocks from 7 bits to 32 bits per axis.
+- Increased UV texture precision for blocks from 7 bits to 32 bits per axis
+- Moved some code into save library https://github.com/FinalForEach/Cosmic-Reach-Save-Library
-- Pressing ESC in the keybinds menu no longer leaves if keybind button is active.
+- Pressing ESC in the keybinds menu no longer leaves if keybind button is active
-- Fixed freeze when creating world if render distance is invalid.
+- Fixed freeze when creating world if render distance is invalid

 ## 0.1.9b
 - A test for the inventory and open save directory button.